tdascoli/job-desk/README.md

 - `node` v.
 5.6.0
 - `npm` v.
 3.7.3
-- local Elasticsearch server v.
+- Elasticsearch server v.
 5.2.2 correctly mapped and containing the data

+By default, the project is using the Elasticsearch server running on www.job-desk.ch.
+It is possible to change the target (e.g. for a local running instance) in the `Gruntfile.js` file (proxies section).

 Hint : It is highly recommended to use `nvm` to install and manage versions of `node` (https://github.com/creationix/nvm/blob/master/README.md)